How do cavities form, and what can you do to avoid them? We’ll shed light on the answers to these questions and more below.

-Genetic factors also play a big role in your risk of developing tooth decay.
+Genetic factors also significantly influence your risk of developing tooth decay.
 These genetic factors may include:

-If you have small teeth that have numerous grooves and deep pits, they are more susceptible to the formation of cavities than larger teeth with shallower and fewer grooves.
-Grooves in your teeth enamel make it difficult to brush thoroughly, allowing plaque to build up.
+- Teeth Grooves.
+If you have small teeth with numerous grooves and deep pits, they are more susceptible to the formation of cavities than larger teeth with shallower and fewer grooves.
+Grooves in your teeth’s enamel make brushing difficult, allowing plaque to build up.

 Your enamel defends your teeth against cavities, so the thicker your enamel is, the longer a cavity takes to penetrate through your tooth.

 When you have overlapped and crooked teeth, it gives the plaque more areas to build up.
 Crooked teeth are also harder to clean.
-A poor bite can cause the enamel to wear down quickly on your teeth and leave soft dentin exposed.
-This is why braces are a good cavity-prevention measure.
-Braces and aligners straighten your teeth and place them in correct alignment.
+A poor bite can cause the enamel to wear down quickly on your teeth and expose soft dentin.
+This is why braces are an excellent cavity-prevention measure.
+Braces and aligners straighten your teeth and place them in the correct alignment.

-Children have a higher risk of getting cavities when their permanent teeth come in early in life since they may not have developed good oral hygiene practices yet.
+Children have a higher risk of cavities when their permanent teeth come in early since they may not have developed good oral hygiene practices yet.

 Cavities form more quickly in children than in adults.
 The enamel in children’s teeth is weaker than adult teeth, making them more susceptible to cavities.
 A cavity can form in a child’s tooth in a few months, whereas it can take up to 12 months for a cavity to form in an adult.

-This is why it’s important to have your Sun City West, AZ dentist examine your teeth every six months.
+This is why having your dentist examine your teeth every six months is crucial.
 You might be unable to detect cavities, but your dentist can find them in your regular dental exam.
-However, early signs of tooth decay can be missed, even by your dentist, which is why it’s essential to point out any other abnormality in your teeth to your dentist.
+However, early signs of tooth decay can be missed, even by your dentist, so it’s essential to point out any other abnormality in your teeth to your dentist.

-Obviously, if your front teeth have cavities, they’ll be easier to spot.
-Cavities are typically a brownish spot and are where the structure of your tooth has become soft because of the acid-attacking bacteria.
-If the spot is light brown, that usually indicates a cavity that is fast growing.
+If your front teeth have cavities, they’ll be easier to spot.
+Cavities are typically brownish spots and are where the structure of your tooth has become soft because of the acid-attacking bacteria.
+If the spot is light brown, that usually indicates a fast-growing cavity.
 Darker brown is a cavity that is typically growing slower.
-If the cavity gets big enough, it can leave a whole in the tooth or even cause the tooth to break
+If the cavity gets big enough, it can leave a hole in the tooth or even cause it to break.

 You may have undiagnosed cavities if you notice any: